About Us | Contact | Search | Sitemap | Our Websites

 But because Russia stood up for Father Frost (Santa) the Western press had a hay day with this and put Russia down for censoring freedom of speech.
 The Western Press says that the Eto Electric company had a right to say there is no Santa.
 Russia says that the company is not the one responsible to tell children that there is no Santa.
 That their actions undermined parental authority, trust and respect!

 I grew up in a world that even if you did not think Father Frost (Santa) was real, you would never announce it to the world.
-You had more respect for the kids and not kids who believe.
+You had more respect for the kids and not kids who believe or at least want to believe.

 I for one do not care what he is called.
 I believe in Santa Claus and feel he is an important part of growing up.

-Since I am only 50+ years old, I have a lot of growing still.
-So I believe in Santa Claus…..
+Since I am under a 100 years old still, I have a lot of growing up to do and I still believe in Santa Claus…